-Lord Balarama is the first expansion of Lord Krsna.
+Lord Balarama is the first expansion of Lord Krishna.
 The Brahma-samhita gives an example: from one candle you can light a second candle, from the second you can light a third, from the third a fourth, and so on.
 All have the same candlepower, but still there is only one original candle.
-Similarly, Lord Krsna expands into innumerable plenary portions and portions of plenary portions, but Krsna is the original Absolute Truth, the original Personality of Godhead.
+Similarly, Lord Krishna expands into innumerable plenary portions and portions of plenary portions, but Krishna is the original Absolute Truth, the original Personality of Godhead.
 And Balarama is the first expansion, the first candle lit by the original candle.

 That original Lord Krsna appeared in Navadvipa as Lord Caitanya, and Balarama appeared with Him as Lord Nityananda.

 There was another incident along the same lines.
 Srila Prabhupada asked, “Who is stronger, Krishna or Balarama?”
 Although both have equal potencies as svamsa, still there may be some difference.
 So, Srila Prabhupada asked, “Who is stronger?”
 And I will ask the same question to you all.

 Giriraj Swami: She says that Krishna is stronger because Balarama receives His strength from Krishna.
 Well, that is true.
 You are right.

 Giriraj Swami: Yes.
 Murari says he agrees that Krishna is stronger, because Krishna is full in all opulences, and one of the opulences is strength.